quyettranvu/WindowsFormsApp1/README.md

-Working Panel for Admin with functions relating to user
+Working Panel for Admin with functions relating to users